CemAtaYakut/PythonChessEngine/README.md

 While many of the comments in the code are written in Turkish, the core structure is heavily influenced by Eddie Sharick's project as I followed his video series extensively.
 It’s a blend of learning, practice, and passion for coding.

-## Inspirations & Credits

-Here is Eddie Sharick's channel: https://www.youtube.com/@eddiesharick6649 His detailed explanations and practical approach helped me understand and implement key chess engine concepts.
-Huge thanks to Eddie for this massive upload to the internet.

-Here is Sebastian Lague's video: https://www.youtube.com/watch?v=U4ogK0MIzqk The idea for this project popped up my head after watching Sebastian's video.
-If you want to write in C#, deffinetly check his videos.

 ## Setup Instructions